soulwing/credo/README.md

 our analogy, without the need for physical keys and safes.

 An asymmetric key pair whose private key is encrypted using a password can function like the combination safe in our analogy.
-A article can be put into the "safe" by encrypting it using the public key; this is analogous to dropping something into the safe by means of a drawer or slot (without actually opening the safe).
+An article can be put into the "safe" by encrypting it using the public key; this is analogous to dropping something into the safe by means of a drawer or slot (without actually opening the safe).
 A person who knows the password that was used to encrypt the private key can use the password to "open" the safe; the password is used to decrypt the private key, and the private key is then used to recover (decrypt) the original article(s).

 When Annie logs into Credo for the first time, Credo generates an asymmetric key pair exclusively for her use.
 Credo asks her to provide a password that will be used to encrypt her private key.
 Credo doesn't store her password; only